Do you have no other choice than dye your hair at home but don't know how to proceed? Don't worry, we’ll explain you how to dye your hair properly!

 Prepare Hair for Dyeing

-- If you dye your hair for the first time, take a sensitivity test at least 48 before dyeing.
+- If you are dyeing your hair for the first time, take a sensitivity test at least 48 hours before dyeing.

 - Wash your hair 24 to 48 hours before dyeing.
 Doing this allows the natural oils in your hair to develop which in turn allows the dye to bind to your hair more easily.